-Building elements that are part of the Warm Shell must be included within the scope of assessment up to the point of Practical Completion, as outlined in Table 1.
+Building elements that are part of the Warm Shell must be included within the scope of assessment up to the point of Practical Completion, as outlined in Error!
+Reference source not found..
 Those projects applying for the Net-Zero Upfront Carbon Standard must also include External Works and all permanently installed Tenant Improvements (but excluding fittings, furnishings and equipment).